 - Dog breeds such as Siberian Huskies, Wirehaired Fox Terriers, Labrador Retrievers, Miniature Poodles, Corgis, Collies, Westies, Doberman Pinschers, Cocker spaniels, and Old English Sheepdogs

-Supplies You May Need for a Dog That's Leaking Urine
+Supplies You May Need if Your Dog has Leaking Urine

-Whether you have a puppy, senior dog or a female dog with hormonal or other health problems that are causing them to leak urine, there are a few things you can employ to help manage this condition alongside the treatment plan devised by your veterinarian.
+Whether you have a puppy, a senior dog, or a female dog with hormonal or other health problems causing them to leak urine, you can employ a few things to help manage this condition alongside the treatment plan devised by your veterinarian.